-When Amazon reduced the commission rates for many of its product categories back in April 2020, it generated a massive wave of hurt and anger.
+When Amazon reduced the Amazon affiliate commission rate for many of its product categories back in April 2020, it generated a massive wave of hurt and anger.
 As the world reeled in shock at the global spread of Covid-19, bringing with it fear, sadness and massive uncertainty for both families and businesses, Amazon’s timing could not have been worse.

 This lead to many affiliates declaring enough was enough and they looked to make the switch from Amazon to higher-paying affiliate programs.